Recalling when Man Utd fans tried to buy the club from the Glazer family

 Thus, the Glazers remain in charge.
 Malcolm Glazer, the instigator of their reign at Old Trafford, died in May 2014 at the age of 85 but his sons Avram and Joel remain in place as co-chairmen.

-Fresh protests and fan action may not be far away following the shambles that is the European Super League and the way in which United acted as a driving force for it.
+Fresh protests and fan action followed the shambles that is the European Super League and the way in which United acted as a driving force for it – impassioned fan protests even resulted in the postponement of the Premier League fixture against Liverpool in May 2021.

 The fury of fans across the country was arguably more vociferous than any protest against the Glazers in the past and there is clear renewed hope that change can be brought about.